Garrett-Bodley/Garrett-Bodley/README.md

 A fun single page application that lets users express themselves creatively through drawing.
 Drawings can be saved locally and/or uploaded to the server.

-Built with a Rails API backend and "vanilla" Javascript frontend.
+Built with a Rails API, HTML, and Javascript.

 **Breadbook** | [Live Demo](https://breadbook.herokuapp.com/) | [Repo](https://github.com/Garrett-Bodley/BreadBook)

 An expansion on Sourdough Tracker, BreadBook incorporates social media functionality, allowing users to browse the recipes and ingredients of other users (ranked by usage or popularity if desired).
 Users may comment on, like, and bookmark various recipes as well.

-Built using Ruby on Rails.
+Built with Ruby on Rails.

 **Sourdough Tracker** | [Live Demo](https://sourdough-trackr.herokuapp.com/) | [Repo](https://github.com/Garrett-Bodley/sourdough-tracker)

 While making sourdough, like any process utilizing fermentation, there exists natural variation due to temperature, humidity, starter strength, etc. Sourdough Tracker is an online utility that helps users log actions throughout the process, tracking the time, what was done, and leaving space for any additional notes.

-Built using Sinatra
+Built with Sinatra

 ## Links
 [LinkedIn](https://www.linkedin.com/in/garrett-bodley/) | [Blog](https://garrett-bodley.medium.com/)